shred/acme4j/src/doc/docs/example.md

 If no account was registered with the CA yet, there will also be a new file called `user.key`, which is your account key pair.

-The `domain.csr` file contains the CSR that was used for the cerficiate order.
-It is just written for example purposes, and will not be needed later again.
-When the certificate is going to be renewed, a new CSR will be generated.

 ## Creating Key Pairs

 There are two sets of key pairs.
 One is required for creating and accessing your account, the other is required for encrypting the traffic on your domain(s).
 Even though it is technically possible to use a common key pair for everything, you are strongly encouraged to use separate key pairs for your account and for each of your certificates.